 We started our hike up Mount Elbert before sunrise, so if you do the same (which we recommend), you will want to bring a headlamp.

 We’d highly recommend downloading the AllTrails map before you go.
 While the trail is easy to follow, we like to use the map to track our progress along the trail.
 Which is good and bad on this one, as you’ll likely feel defeated a few times when seeing how much further you have to go.
-You will need an AllTrails Pro membership to download maps, which is $30 a year and so worth it!
+You will need an AllTrails+ membership to download maps, which is $35.99 a year (but you can get 30% off with our code aplusk30) and so worth it!

 Make sure to bring plenty of water!
 Between hiking at a higher altitude, experiencing lots of sun exposure, and the difficulty of this hike, you’ll be very thirsty and will need to stay hydrated.